guojunq/lsgan/README.md

 - We now have a new project generalizing LS-GAN to a more general form, called **Generalized LS-GAN (GLS-GAN)**.
 It unifies Wasserstein GAN as well as this LS-GAN in an integrated framework, along with a super class of GLS-GANs including various new GAN members to explore.
 Check the github project at https://github.com/guojunq/glsgan, and the Appendix D of the newly updated prepint

-- We also prepare **an incomplete map of GANs** at http://www.cs.ucf.edu/~gqi/GANs.htm, which plots the terrority of basic GANs in our view.
+- We also show **an incomplete map of GANs** at http://www.cs.ucf.edu/~gqi/GANs.htm, which plots the terrority of basic GANs in our view.
 We will update the map as more GAN territories are found.

 ## Notes on setting the hyperparameters
 - **gamma:** this is the coefficient for loss-minimization term (the first term in the objective for optimizing L_\theta).
-Although in theory, this term can be discarded without affecting the consistency of densities between real and generated samples, we found setting a small value to gamma would  make the generated images more smooth and visually plausible.
-This is perphas because allowing a small deviation from the true data density could avoid the areas with abrustly changing densities, thus focusing on more global manifold structure of real images.
 - **lambda:** the scale of margin.
 This controls the desired margins between real and fake samples.
 However, we found this is a hyperparameter not very sensitive to the generation performance.